kboom/gesktop/README.md

 ![Gesktop 2](http://s27.postimg.org/nm204jmfn/image.png)

-For more information how to use it in practice look into the demo.html file.
+For more information how to use it in practice look into demo.html file.